On Free $\omega$-Continuous and Regular Ordered Algebras: Examples

-The free $\omega$-continuous idempotent semiring on $X$ is the semiring of all at most countably infinite languages in $X^*$.
-The $\omega$-continuous idempotent semirings are the same as the closed semirings used in the study of shortest-path algorithms \cite{AHU75} (modulo minor corrections to the axiomatization).
-The free ``1-regular'' idempotent semiring over $X$ is the semiring of OI-macro languages over $X$.
+\begin{exa} The free $\omega$-continuous idempotent semiring on $X$ is the semiring of all finite and countable languages in $X\star$.
+The $\omega$-continuous idempotent semirings are the same as the closed semirings used in the study of shortest-path algorithms~\cite{AHU75}.
+Here the signature is again $+,\cdot,0,1$, although by the construction of Theorem~\ref{thm:Delalg1}, one can adjoin a countable summation operator $\sum$ that takes the supremum of any countable set in the natural order $x\le y$ iff $x+y=y$. \end{exa}

+\begin{exa} The free star-continuous Kleene algebra on generators $X$ is the algebra of regular subsets of $X\star$~\cite{K90a}.
+These are the rational elements of the previous example.
+This is the free $\LT$-algebra for $\LT$ the set of linear coterms described in~\eqref{eq:starcont}.
+The signature has been augmented with a star operation $a\star$ that gives the least solution of the equation $x = 1+ax$.

+The completeness and continuity conditions imposed by~\eqref{eq:starcont} can be succinctly axiomatized by saying that for every $a,b,c\in K$, $ab\star c$ is the supremum of $\set{ab^{n}c}{n\geq 0}$ in the natural order of the idempotent semiring.
+A Kleene algebra is called \emph{star-continuous} when it satisfies this condition.
+This is a special case of~\eqref{eq:starcont} corresponding to the system